JRoloS/JRoloS/README.md

 # 👋 Hi, I’m Jorge Rolo
 - 🚀 I just completed the Generation UK bootcamp for Data Engineering!
 - 🌱 I’m currently learning AWS and Kivy
-- 👀 Passionate about automatization AI and IOT
+- 👀 Passionate about automatization, ETL pipelines, AI and IOT
 - 📫 Leave me a message.
 I'm always happy to talk about code...